adlnet/xAPI-Spec/xAPI.md

 * If X.509 was used to sign, the JWS header SHOULD include the "x5c" property containing the associated certificate chain.

-LRS requirements when receiving a signed statement:
+LRS requirements when receiving a signed statement

 * The LRS MUST reject requests to store statements that contain malformed signatures, with HTTP 400 and SHOULD include a message describing the problem in the response.